About De Lisio Wines

 Winemaking is a living and growing craft, and the entire De Lisio family is excited to contribute their unique skills and ideas, to your experience.

-Tastings are hosted at our winery by appointment only – contact us by email [email protected] or by phone on 0423 146 217.
+Tastings are hosted at our winery by appointment only – contact us by email at email@example.com or by phone on 0423 146 217.

 Climate and Harvesting